Pi-hole and Unbound on Raspberry Pi 4: Private DNS and Network-Wide Ad Blocking

 - Removes reliance on public DNS providers

-- All devices use Pi-hole automatically
+- All devices automatically use Pi-hole for DNS resolution

 - Ads and trackers are blocked at the DNS level

-- DNS responses are validated and cached locally
+- DNS responses are validated and cached locally on the Raspberry Pi for faster lookups